Lantus vs Tresiba: A Practical Breakdown for Patients

 Quick Answer

-The short version: Lantus (Insulin / insulin analog) and Tresiba (Insulin / insulin analog) overlap in some ways but differ in mechanism, dosing, and typical use case.
+The short version: Lantus (Long-acting basal insulin analog) and Tresiba (Ultra-long-acting basal insulin analog) overlap in some ways but differ in mechanism, dosing, and typical use case.
 The right choice depends on the specific situation.

 Lantus at a glance: